• Skip to primary navigation

 Jump to Recipe Print Recipe

 This recipe produces crunchy oatmeal apricot cookies: crunchy exterior, a soft interior and is loaded with oatmeal, dried apricots, bittersweet chocolate - and, of course, a hint of cinnamon.
-The crispy exterior comes from rolling the cookie in sugar prior to baking so don't leave this step out!
+The crispy exterior comes from rolling the cookie in sugar prior to baking.

 oatmeal apricot cookie from dessertswithstephanie.com